Updated: Protesters march in downtown Enid in reaction to George Floyd's death

-ENID, Okla. — Demonstrators gathered for what is believed to be the first organized Black Lives Matter/anti-police brutality protest in Enid around noon Tuesday.
+ENID, Okla. — Demonstrators gathered during the noon hour Tuesday for what is believed to be the first organized Black Lives Matter/anti-police brutality protest since the shooting of a black man in Minnesota May 25, 2020.

-Protesters gathered at Champlin Swimming Pool and marched up and down Washington, making stops at the Garfield County Court House and police department.
+Protesters gathered near Champlin Swimming Pool and marched to and then up and down Washington and around the Square, making stops at the Garfield County Court House and police department.
 The group chanted, “No justice, no peace,” “I can’t breathe,” “Black Lives Matter” and “Hands up, don’t shoot.”

+I’m out for @enidnews covering the #BlackLivesMattter protest outside the Police Department.
+Follow for updates. pic.twitter.com/SapUdRBBCb— jet (@JetBTurner) June 2, 2020

-This protest was in response to the killing of George Floyd, a Minneapolis man who died while being pinned by the knee of a now-former police officer May 25.
+The protest was a response, one of many across the state and nation, to the killing of George Floyd, a Minneapolis man who died while being pinned by the knee of a now-former police officer.

 “America ain’t right, and Enid ain’t right either,” one protester said.
 “We just want justice.”

 The protests continued for about an hour and a half.
-Some cars followed the protesters and passed out bottled water, others honked as they walked by.
+Some cars followed the protesters and passed out bottled water, others honked as the demonstrators walked by.

 There was no police presence seen during the protest.